 From Texas, Sam sent me these incredible looking Victorian homes – they make my house look rather small!
 She told me about what she’s studying at college and that she also loves the show Pretty Little Liars , which made me laugh, I’m glad the one thing that can bring people from different countries and cultures together, is slightly ridiculous and over-dramatic teen television!

 Daniel and Joe from South of Boston sent me this factual postcard about sleds, which is very fitting for Winter.
 It’s rare that I receive a card from anyone close to my age so it was nice to know both the boys were also teenagers!
-Another great thing about this particular postcard was the stamps that came with it, take a look:
+Another great thing about this particular postcard were the stamps that came with it, take a look:

 I’ve only actually sent out three postcards this January but managed to have so many incoming because of the batch I sent out at the end of December.
 Before I can send anymore I need to go shopping and stock up because I only have one left!